West Australian H28's

 Then tack immediately at Armstrong or go out a little.
 We went out and tacked right after Wynella to keep them honest.
 Alma, Anna and Swiftsure Saga followed suit but Mariner with Brian and David Locke chose to tack on the spot and were clearly aiming on lifting the boat up to the mark at Como.
 Which they did, but we had our own battle with Wynella, eventually rolling them, but not without a spirited tussle that had them closing right up to us.

 At Como, we turned and lead the lead pack to the outer start-line and then away to Sampson and the dash to Dolphin East.
 Again, a pole or not, but Les called for a broad reach and we settled down to searching for D-E amongst the smoke haze.
-The inner and outer dolphins were identified and we looked for the stick that would tell us that we on the mark.
+The inner and outer dolphins were identified and we looked for the stick that would tell us that we were on the mark.
 Found it and then we knew we had trouble as Alma and Mariner were steadily closing on us.

 Around we went and looked for Foam Spit where we knew we would find Print close by.
 A steady procession sent us on to Como which was well to starboard, but we had to make a choice.
 Go at the mark or go deep.
 We went deep while Alma and Mariner went early.
 Which in retrospect was the right choice.
 They had rights on us when we tacked for Thelma and from then on, it was follow the lead boat.
 The smoke haze was lifting as the sea breeze struggled in and while it didn’t cause any trouble on the water, at least the smoke was clearing.